 -

-If you are going beyond Paris or Brussels, for example from London to the South of France, Spain or Italy, it's best to book Eurostar and your onward train tickets together in one place at www.thetrainline.com or www.raileurope.com.
-The relevant page of this website explains how best to buy tickets for your specific route & destination.
+If you're going beyond Paris or Brussels, it's best to book Eurostar and onward trains together in one place at www.thetrainline.com or www.raileurope.com.
+The relevant page of this website explains how best to buy tickets for your specific destination.

 -